Rymerpop03/Sales-Analytics-Solutions/README.md

 # Analysis Questions
 - What products and regions drive the most revenue?
-- Which customers or products are most at risk of attrition?
+- When should we expect high volume of orders?
 - What are the sales trends over time?
 - What recommendations can be made to improve sales or customer retention?